awslabs/Renate/doc/examples/train_classifier_sagemaker.rst

 in :code:`next_state_url`.
 For more information about how to interpret the output, see :doc:`../getting_started/output`.

-After the first training job has been executed, it is possible to re-train the model by modifying the arguments passed to the :code:`execute_tuning_job` function.
+To simulate an application where data are made available incrementally over time, after the first training job has been executed, it is possible to re-train the model on the second chunk of the dataset that we left intentionally untouched during the first training process.

+To do this, it is sufficient to modifying the arguments passed to the :code:`execute_tuning_job` function.
 In particular:

-1. it is possible to select the second part of the datasets, which in this example we did not use in the first training job on purpose, by setting :code:`chunk-id = 1`
+1. select the second part of the datasets by setting :code:`chunk-id = 1`.

-2. it is possible to load the model trained in the first training job by adding the :code:`state_url` argument pointing to the same S3 location.
+2. load the model trained in the first training job by adding the :code:`state_url` argument pointing to the same S3 location.
 In this case it will be useful to change the url for the :code:`next_state_url` to avoid overwriting the old artefacts.